 Getting publicity for cannabis-related stories and corporations is difficult.

-Even as the extra U.S. States pass closer to legalization, cannabis remains unlawful on a federal level.
-And, while different nations have legalized hashish country-wide, laws around advertising and marketing are nonetheless very stringent, as most governments are nonetheless uncomfortable with the perception of marijuana intake being promoted brazenly – even for clinical uses.
+Even as the extra U.S. States pass closer to legalization, Cannabis remains unlawful on a federal level.
+And, while different nations have legalized hashish country-wide, laws around advertising and marketing are nonetheless very stringent, as most governments are nevertheless uncomfortable with the perception of marijuana intake being promoted brazenly – even for clinical uses.

-Down a similar street, marketing and promotion on social media are also very confined, as evidenced by this lawsuit in opposition to Facebook.
-In other words, it’s very tough, if no longer not possible, to pay for exposure on platforms like Facebook, Instagram, Twitter, and YouTube.
+Down a similar street, social media marketing and promotion are also very confined, as evidenced by this lawsuit opposing Facebook.
+In other words, it’s very tough, if not impossible, to pay for exposure on platforms like Facebook, Instagram, Twitter, and YouTube.

 Meanwhile, traditional, mainstream media retailers and distinguished information websites will frequently refuse to cover marijuana-associated testimonies.
 And, when they do run with hashish-relates portions, they tend to make a comic story of them, recurring to excessive punning and misinformed, self-proclaimed specialists as resources.

-In this context, organizations and public members of the family marketers should get innovative while pitching journalists.
-And, while creativity is appreciated, a few practices appear to have to turn out to be commonplace and just piss journalists and editors off.
+In this context, organizations and public members of the family marketers should be innovative while pitching journalists.
+And, while creativity is appreciated, a few practices appear to have to turn out to be commonplace and piss journalists and editors off.

-Seeking to help cannabis and hemp corporations better land the right form of press coverage, I reached out to the maximum outstanding cannabis reporters, writing for stores starting from Business Insider and Rolling Stone to Forbes and The Guardian, and asked them to weigh in on their pet peeves.
+Seeking to help cannabis and hemp corporations better land the right press coverage, I contacted the most outstanding cannabis reporters, writing for stores starting from Business Insider and Rolling Stone to Forbes and The Guardian, and asked them to weigh in on their pet peeves.

-Below is the stuff you should strive to keep away from at all prices and some recommendations from main reporters on the way to attain them and convince them to cowl your story.
+Below is the stuff you should strive to avoid at all costs and some recommendations from main reporters on how to attain them and convince them to cover your story.

 1) Calling Yourself A ‘Leader’ – Or Something Similar